Civlac/SRWLED-Wiki/Reactive-Animations.md

 ## Sound Reactive Animations

-**NOTICE:** There is a 'Squelch' setting on the LED settings page that allows you to reduce background noise for ASound01 through ASound09.
-It is located at the very bottom of the LED settings page.
+**NOTICE:** There is a 'Squelch' setting on the LED settings page that allows you to reduce background noise for volume (only) reactive routines that begin with a single '*'.
+It is located at the bottom of the LED settings page.

-### ASound02, 03, 04, 05, 07
+### Pixelwave, Juggles, Matripix, Gravimeter, Puddles
 These are for ESP8266/ESP32.

 **Sliders Used:** Speed and Intensity

-### ASound01, 06, 08, 09
+### Pixels, Plasmoid, Midnoise, Noisemeter
 These are for ESP8266/ESP32.

 **Sliders Used:** Intensity

-### ASound17
+### Noisefire
 A perlin noise based volume reactive fire routine.

 **Sliders Used:** None yet